Batgirl and Robin break up the party between Gotham City crime bosses Gamble and the Chechen in this continuing Birds of Prey fanfiction.

 “Thanks for having my back, Batgirl!”
 Robin said over the commlink hidden in his mask.

-Yet this silhouette was that of an auburn-haired girl.
+Yet this silhouette was of an auburn-haired girl.
 Like Robin, she was in her teens.
 She wore a black costume with yellow gloves, boots, belt, and cape lining.

 This was Batgirl.